LUMC/pytest-workflow/docs/manual.rst

 directory to run.
 These directories are cleaned up after the tests are completed.
 If you wish to inspect the output of a failing workflow you can use the ``--keep-workflow-wd`` flag to disable cleanup.
-This will also make sure the logs of the pipeline in the temporary directory.
+This will also make sure the logs of the pipeline are saved in the temporary directory.
 The ``--keep-workflow-wd`` flag is highly recommended when debugging pipelines.

 If you wish to change the temporary directory in which the workflows are run use ``--basetemp <dir>`` to change pytest's base temp directory.

 .. container:: warning

-  WARNING: Directories defined as ``basetemp`` will have content deleted if it has the same name as any of the workflows you are running.
-DO NOT use ``--basetemp`` on directories you care about.
+  WARNING: When a directory is passed to ``--basetemp`` some of the directory contents will be deleted if they have the same name as any of the workflows you are running.
+DO NOT use ``--basetemp`` on directories where none of the contents should be deleted.

 To run multiple workflows simultaneously you can use ``--workflow-threads <int>`` or ``--wt <int>`` flag.
 This defines the number